RafalSkorka/wdio-iedriver-service/README.md

     // OPTIONAL: Launch iedriver once for all specs if true.
     // Launch iedriver for each spec separately if false.
-    // Must be set to false if maxInstances > 1.
     // Default: false
     ieDriverPersistent: false,